 When you are in Bordeaux, you should always taste red wines before whites, as tannin in red wines makes your tasting senses more affected to acidity in whites (feels stronger).
 This is the rule I've been asked to follow by many chateau owners since my first visit to Bordeaux almost 30 years ago.
 So I did this time too :-)

 2010 reds offered many wines of very good to splendid quality.
 My cherry picks were: Clos Floridene was splendid, packed with cherry fruit, fine structure, length and long fruity finish.
 91p.
 Lusseau was as fine as at property.
 90p.
 Cuvee Paumarel (Haut Reys), Magneau, Rahoul and Respide had pretty cherry nose, concentrated palate, fine balance and finish.
 All worth every single point of 89p.
-De Cerons, Crabitey, Doms Cuvée Amelie, Ferrande, Grand Abord, Haut Maray, Magence, des Places, Roquetaillade La Grange and Vimont were all well-made wine with ripe fruit, very nice, balance, very good structure, and fruity aftertaste.
+De Cerons, Crabitey, Doms Cuvée Amelie, Ferrande, Grand Abord, Haut Maray, Magence, des Places, Roquetaillade La Grange and Vimont were all well-made wines with ripe fruit, very nice, balanced, very good structure, and fruity aftertaste.
 All wines rated 88p.

-Among 2012 whites I liked very much Chantegrive Cuvee Caroline, Clos Floridene, Lusseau and Rahoul, very fresh and complex wines, intense with splendid acidity, well-constructed and with long finish.
+Among 2012 whites I liked very much Chantegrive Cuvee Caroline, Clos Floridene, Lusseau and Rahoul, very fresh and complex wines, intense with splendid acidity, well-constructed and with a long finish.
 91p.
 Other wines which caught my attention were: Grand Abord, Haut-Reys, Magneau, de Respide, Roquetaillade La Grange and Vimont.
 All deserving 87-88p.

 Chateau de Respide

 This property is situated in Roaillan village near Langon and has 33 ha of red vines (27-30 years old on average) + 17 ha of white vines (35 years old on average).
 Both red and white wine is made in two versions - normal one (old barrels for red, stainless steel vats for white) and Callipyge (stainless steel/oak treatment for red, new oak and old barrels treatment for white).
 I tasted 2011 de Respide Callipyge (white), 50% S.Blanc and 50% Semillon, 30% new oak, kept seven months in same barrels.
 Nice wine with good flower aroma (acacia), round and charming, easygoing with reasonable structure and length.
 86p.
-2009 Respide Callipyge red, 50% CS, 45% Merlot and 5% Petit Verdot, 1 year old barrels, had nice sweetness of fruit, very good ripeness, was quite tannic and strongly structured and some dryness coming from oak.
+2009 Respide Callipyge red, 50% CS, 45% Merlot and 5% Petit Verdot, 1-year-old barrels, had nice sweetness of fruit, very good ripeness, was quite tannic and strongly structured and some dryness coming from oak.
 Good potential here when tannin softens and merges with fruit into balanced blend.
 87p.
 Good wines but a bit too anonymous for my taste.

 You will find this property in Sant Pierre de Mons, close to Langon, in quite picturesque surroundings.
 There are 36 ha of red (46% CS, 18% CF and 36% Merlot, 20 years old vines on average) and 9 ha of white (50% of Sauvignon Blanc and 50% of Semillon, 23 years old vines on average).
 Grapes are harvested 100% by hand.
 Red and white wine is made in two versions - normal cuvée and an oak fermented/aged one.
-I was guided around by a very enthusiastic son of present proprietor and he offered me to taste following wines:
+I was guided around by a very enthusiastic son of present proprietor and he offered me to taste the following wines:

 Wednesday the 25th September 2013